Suicide Squad: Background

 The Squad made prominent appearances in a four-issue Manhunter (vol. 4) arc and during the Blackest Night crossover event.
 In his multiverse-spanning adventures, Booster Gold briefly cooperated with a version of the Silver Age Squad.
 These issues mark the Squad's final appearances prior to DC Comics' New 52 continuity reboot in 2011.

 Plot synopsis

 Manhunter (vol. 4): "Forgotten"

-The Suicide Squad has a run-in with Manhunter after she unknowingly compromises their months-long undercover investigation into the Crime Doctor's metahuman genetic experiments in collaboration with Vestech Industries.
+The Suicide Squad has a run-in with Manhunter after she unknowingly compromises their months-long undercover investigation into the Crime Doctor's metahuman experiments in collaboration with Vestech Industries.
 Manhunter backs off of the trail at the insistence of the Squad and the Birds of Prey, but goes rogue in an effort to bring down the Crime Doctor, who futilely attempts to restrain the Squad after becoming aware of their deep-cover duplicity.
 The operation is dismantled, and Manhunter goes public with the takedown.